 The Korean Connection

-The “E” was a bona fide hit, but as in 1979, believed it a non-starter for North America due to its cost.
-It would be too costly to build in North America, and even more costly to import from Germany.
-However, there was already a plan in the works to find a way to build the cars cheap enough to make them price competitive in the USA.
+The “E” was a bona fide hit, but as in 1979, GM believed it a non-starter for North America due to its cost.
+It would be too expensive to build in North America, and phohibitively pricey to import from Germany.
+However, company execs were already looking to find a way to build the cars cost-effectively enough to make them price competitive in the U.S.

 Even before the Kadett E reached European forecourts, GM was announcing a deal to build a joint factory with Daewoo in South Korea.
 Daewoo chairman Kim Woo-jung and Roger Smith were all smiles signing the deal in front of the Korean press.
 That was in January, 1984, and was part of a sweeping plan to supplement GM’s North American cars with captive imports.